-Gross cash farm income (GCFI) is annual income before expenses and includes income from cash receipts, cash farm-related income, and Government farm program payments.
-GCFI is forecast at $406 billion in 2017, versus $315 billion (inflation-adjusted 2017 dollars) in 2000, with the increase largely due to higher cash receipts.
-After declining in 2015 and 2016, GCFI is forecast to be relatively unchanged in 2017.
+Gross cash farm income (GCFI) is annual income before expenses and includes cash receipts, farm-related income, and Government farm program payments.
+GCFI is forecast at $428 billion in 2019, versus $326 billion (inflation-adjusted 2019 dollars) in 2000, with the increase across time largely due to higher cash receipts.
+GCFI is expected to remain relatively stable, averaging $428 billion from 2016 to 2019.

 Gross farm income reflects the total value of agricultural output plus Government farm program payments.
 Net farm income (NFI)—which reflects income from production in the current year—is calculated by subtracting farm expenses from gross farm income.
 NFI considers both cash and noncash income and expenses.
 Inflation-adjusted net farm income is forecast to increase 8 percent in 2019, to $69.4 billion, after an expected decline in 2018.
 Inflation-adjusted farm production expenses are projected to decrease 1 percent in 2019.